 The idea Selenium can be used for performance testing is inspired by a feature that Jmeter has a Webdriver plug-in to run Selenium script in terms of testing client side performance.
 With this plug-in, you run some Selenium scripts to get time consuming for completing the Selenium script.
 Another meaning of this, it calculates the overall time that a client most probably face for the case under predefined amount of loads.
 This does not mean that you are running the Selenium to create loads.
 As the following is a part of the guideline of the plug-in:

-for the Web Driver use case, the reader should be they will create as each thread will have a single browser instance associated with it. , and a limit should be placed on how many browsers the reader should create.
+for the Web Driver use case, the reader should be prudent in the number of threadsthey will create as each thread will have a single browser instance associated with it.
+Each browser consumes a significant amount of resources, and a limit should be placed on how many browsers the reader should create.